stacks-network/docs/_browser/blockstack_storage.md

 ## Add the `publish_data` scope to sign in requests

 Every app that uses Gaia storage must add itself to the user's `profile.json` file.
-The Blockstack browser does this automatically when the `publish_data` scope is requested during authentication.
+The Blockstack Browser does this automatically when the `publish_data` scope is requested during authentication.
 For this application, the user files stored on Gaia are made visible to others via the `apps` property in the user's `profile.json` file.